m-car/Kode-Keeper/README.md

-# crypto-launch
+# Kode Keeper

 ## Description

-An app for novice crypto investors to quickly find available coins on the market, their current value, and trending news at a glance.
-The app will provide a more detailed look at the type of cryptocurrency chosen, allowing the user to make investment choices more confidently.
+An app for web-developers to easily store and lookup commonly used code.
+Kode Keeper is powered by Sequalize, Express, MySQL, Handlesbars, and Bcrypt.

 ## Installation